delilahbrao/website/README.md

 ### Photos

-To change the photos that appear on the site, just drop replacement files into `assets/images` using the same filename.
-Make sure the files are not too heavy so the website does not take too long to load.
+To change the photos that appear on the site, replace the existing photos in `assets/images`.
+Make sure that:
+1. You use the exact same name for replacement photos!
+2. The photos are not too heavy so the site doesn't take too long to load
+3. The photos have appropriate dimensions so they look good.

 ### Content